JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 float32 angular_velocity
  ```

-To read the actual values of the ROS topic use the `rostopic echo` command
+To read the actual values of the ROS topic use the `rostopic echo` command:

 ```shell
 rostopic echo /turtle1/pose